 - Tie the string into a knot so that it can't slip through the hole again.

 - Make sure everyone knows how to use a cup phone.
 It won’t work if they don’t make sure the string is pulled tight.
 Put one child on each end of the phone and have them practice.
 How quietly can they speak and still be heard?

 - Have the first child very quietly whisper his prediction into the cup phone.
 Make sure there is one child on the other end of the phone to receive the message.
-The string must be pulled tightly, or the message won't work.
+The string must be pulled tightly, or the message won't be transmitted.

 - Now the second child is ready to deliver the message to someone new.
 Put a child who hasn’t heard the message on the other end of the phone line.